 ^{} LLB (Hons) (University of London), LLM (City University London), Barrister (Lincoln's Inn) and Doctoral Researcher in Law at the Centre for Private International Law, School of Law, University of Aberdeen.
-This is a modified version of an article which will be published in volume 6 of the Aberdeen Student Law Review.
-The author would like to thank Professor Paul Beaumont, Dr. Jonathan Fitchen and the anonymous peer reviewers for their comments on a draft version of this paper.
+This article is dedicated to my family for their unflinching support and encouragement during my doctoral studies at Aberdeen.